 In fact, business insurance firm Allianz found that in 2020, this was rated the number one threat by risk management leaders, with 39 per cent of professionals naming it as a leading issue.
 By comparison, in 2013, the same survey found only six per cent of respondents rated it as a risk, placing it just 15th on the list.

-32 per cent of firms experience attacks at least once a week - up from 27 per cent in 2017.
+- 27 per cent of firms experience attacks at least once a week

 Key cyber crime trends firms must deal with

-It's not only the volume of attacks that's growing.
-Many attacks are becoming more sophisticated, while lower barriers to entry allow more criminals access to the technologies they need to target businesses.
+While many attacks are becoming more sophisticated, lower barriers to entry allow more criminals access to the technologies they need to target businesses.

 The National Crime Agency, for instance, reports: "The scale and complexity of cyber attacks is wide-ranging.
 'Off the shelf' tools mean that less technically proficient criminals are now able to commit cyber crime, and do so as awareness of the potential profits becomes more widespread."